For decades, doctors have known that certain habits and lifestyle choices can increase peoples chances of developing cancer.

 In addition to the genetic blueprint you’re born with, lifestyle behaviors and age (your DNA gets damaged over time, increasing your cancer risk as you get older) form the complex combination of factors that predict your likelihood of developing cancer.

-So while doctors may stop just short of calling cancer preventable, embracing a healthier lifestyle can absolutely reduce your risk of cancer and a battery of other diseases.
+So while Dr. Socinski may stop just short of calling cancer preventable, he says embracing a healthier lifestyle can absolutely reduce your risk of cancer and a battery of other diseases.

 1. Stop Smoking...Or Don't Start

 The new American Cancer Society findings confirm that smoking cigarettes remains the top cause of cancer.
 In general, fewer people are taking up smoking, but we still have a long way to go.
-We’ve made some progress as a nation, but about 20 percent of the population still smokes, and that's a problem.
+We’ve made some progress as a nation, but about 20 percent of the population still smokes, and that's a problem, says Dr. Socinski.

-If you’re currently a smoker who is interested in quitting, you can join one of AdventHealth's many smoking cessation classes across the country to help you kick the habit once and for all.
-Find out if there's a class near you.
+If you’re currently a smoker who is interested in quitting, you can join AdventHealth's Break the Chain Stop Smoking Program, an individualized course of treatment to help you kick the habit once and for all.
+Contact us today at Call407-303-6830.

 2. Exercise Regularly

 Inactivity and obesity are linked to a variety of diseases, including colon cancer and cardiovascular diseases.
-We’ve gotten kind of lazy as a nation, with our caloric intake and habits; were a country of couch potatoes.
+We’ve gotten kind of lazy as a nation, with our caloric intake and habits; were a country of couch potatoes, warns Dr. Socinski.
 By incorporating regular exercise be it biking, walking, running, yoga or strength training we can set ourselves up for better health overall.

-3. Eat More Fruits, Vegetables & Lean Meats
+3. Eat More Fruits, Vegetables and Lean Meats

 4. Moderate Your Alcohol Intake